rdwyse/TechPT/2023-247 TechPT - Qualtrics Documentation.md

   - **Question Text**: The actual wording of the question as seen by survey participants.
 - **Metadata Fields in Data Table**:
   - Includes system-generated fields such as `startDate`, `endDate`, `progress`, `duration`, and `finished`, which are fixed and cannot be modified within Qualtrics.

-Here's a cleaned-up version of your documentation while retaining the original heading structure:

----

-### Exporting Data

-Qualtrics offers options for exporting response data.
-Initially, the solution was to use the Qualtrics Survey website to manually copy and paste the text, but this was labor-intensive, albeit useful for verifying individual responses.
-The alternative solution is downloading the entire response table from Qualtrics.

-- **Solution A: Reviewing Individual Response Entries on HTML**: This process is used to quickly verify the output of a specific session and can be further extracted.
-- **Solution B: Tab Separated Values (.tsv)**: This format, recommended for use with Microsoft Excel, separates each response value with a tab and each response with a newline.
-Qualtrics TSV exports use UTF-16 encoding to handle special characters.
-- **Solution C: Copy and Paste Method for Manual Extraction:** This method is an alternative approach when automated exports within Qualtrics fail to retrieve the required data (e.g., AggregatedData).
-It involves using the Qualtrics web interface to manually copy and paste responses into a text file, which can then be transformed into a structured format.

 #### Solution A Data Extraction Procedure